kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Constant stalking

+- Even though I have left the conservatory, the stalking continues online and in person.
 - I'm followed on a shopping trip to Iceland by a small wire black-haired man who is hopping and dancing around as he tracks me around the isles.
 - I'm followed walking to Las Rotas and random people say disparaging things about me as they walk past, laugh and jeer, and take photos.
 - Every night, a car runs it's engine outside my flats (and everyone else can hear it also of course), but it's just threatening.
 Everything is threatening to me now.